yysun/apprun/docs/01-start.md

 ## AppRun Site Framework

-[AppRun Site](https://github.com/yysun/apprun-site) is an framework for building AppRun applications.
+[AppRun Site](https://github.com/yysun/apprun-site) is a framework for building AppRun applications.
 It has the following features:

 * Progressive Web App (PWA) - support offline
 * Single Page App (SPA) - routing using / or #
-* 4 built-in layouts and bring your own
+* four built-in layouts and bring your own
-* Compile html, markdown pages to AppRun components
+* Compile HTML, markdown pages to AppRun components
 * Auto generate the index of pages
 * Build app logic using AppRun/Web components
 * Targets ES5 or ES Module